Chart Color Schemes

 Infrastructure

-Infrastructure changes significantly influence an area's performance.
+Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified seven projects likely impacting the area.
-Major ones include Rowan Village, Active Travel Plan - Plumpton Road Section, Southern Growth Area, and Lake Albert Water Sports and Event Precinct.
+Notable ones are Rowan Village, Active Travel Plan - Plumpton Road Section, Southern Growth Area, Lake Albert Water Sports and Event Precinct.
 The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.